JerryCoralis/Modeling_freefall_from_space/README.md

   - Have a uniform independant value to plot against.
 All other data points should be plotted against this.

 [Feb.
 17 - afternoon]
-- new data for excel with far more data points.
+- new excel data with more data points.
+Current code is able to handle both files.
+- office hour with Hadi:
+  - model we generate is to be compared to actual model, this is how we are graded.
+  - in later parts we are suppose to adjust drag force to more accurately simulate the jump.
+  - Part1: read through and follow 10.3-10.5, apply this to our problem